Israeli Air Force: Yom Kippur War (1973)

-On October 14 the Egyptian army launched an offensive along the entire front, but was repulsed by the IDF.
+On October 14 the Egyptian army launched an offensive along the entire front but was repulsed by the IDF.
 Israel followed on this success by attacking at the seam between the 2nd and 3rd Egyptian armies and crossing the Suez Canal into Egypt.
 Israeli forces fanned north and south, destroying Egyptian rear units and punching holes through its air defence array.
 This allowed the IAF the freedom of action it was previously denied and renewed attacks led to the collapse of the Egyptian Air Defence Force.
 This prompted increased diplomatic activity to resolve the war, coupled with increased activity by the Egyptian Air Force.
 From about October 18 to the end of the war, intensive air battles took place between Israeli and Egyptian aircraft.

-Official Israeli Air Force losses of the Yom Kippur War number at 102 aircraft, including 32 F-4 Phantoms, 53 A-4 Skyhawks, 11 Dassault Mirages, and 6 IAI Sa'ars, although other accounts suggest as many as 128 Israeli aircraft were lost.
+Official Israeli Air Force losses of the Yom Kippur War were 102 aircraft, including 32 F-4 Phantoms, 53 A-4 Skyhawks, 11 Dassault Mirages, and 6 IAI Sa'ars, although other accounts suggest as many as 128 Israeli aircraft were lost.
 91 air force personnel, of which 53 were airmen, were killed.
-172 Egyptian aircraft were shot down in air-to-air combat, for a loss of between 5 and 21 for the Israelis (on all fronts).
-No official numbers were released on the Arab side, though total Egyptian losses were between 235 and 242 aircraft, while Syria lost between 135 and 179.
+172 Egyptian aircraft were shot down in air-to-air combat, for a loss of between 5 and 21 for the Israelis, on all fronts.
+No official numbers were released on the Arab side, though total Egyptian losses were between 235 and 242 aircraft.
+Syria lost between 135 and 179.

 Expansion (1973–1982)

-Since the war most of Israel's military aircraft have been obtained from the United States.
+Since the war, most of Israel's military aircraft have been obtained from the United States.
 Among these are the F-4 Phantom II, A-4 Skyhawk, F-15 Eagle and F-16 Fighting Falcon.
-The Israeli Air Force has also operated a number of domestically produced types such as the IAI Nesher, and later, the more advanced IAI Kfir, which were derivatives of the French Dassault Mirage 5.
+The Israeli Air Force has operated a number of domestically produced types such as the IAI Nesher, and later, the more advanced IAI Kfir, which were derivatives of the French Dassault Mirage 5.
 The Kfir was adapted to utilize a more powerful U.S. engine, produced under license in Israel.
 On July 4, 1976, four Israeli C-130 Hercules transport aircraft secretly flew to Entebbe Airport for a rescue operation.
 In March 1978, the Israeli Air Force participated in Operation Litani.

 On June 7, 1981, eight IAF F-16A fighters covered by six F-15A jets carried out Operation Opera to destroy the Iraqi nuclear facilities at Osiraq.
 Among the pilots who took part in the attack was Ilan Ramon, later Israel's first astronaut.